E-Commerce Profits Taxable If "Hong Kong-Sourced"

 It seems, therefore, that offshore taxation in Hong Kong is relatively simple; the Inland Revenue Department (“IRD”) must simply locate the geographical source of profits, then distinguish between local and offshore profits.

 However, this principle can become complicated by the difficulties surrounding the sourcing of profits in e-commerce.
-Due to the virtual nature of transactions, companies may not require a physical presence in a region in which they transact.
+Due to the virtual nature of transactions, companies may not require a physical presence in the region in which they transact.
 The IRD cannot always rely on identifying personnel, a primary operations base, or origin of capital to source profits.
 In spite of these problems, the IRO does not contain provisions that deal specifically with the peculiar nature of e-commerce.
 Hence, the general rules under section 14 of the IRO apply.

 E-Commerce may count as business or trade